rishabh7823/VSDSquadron-Research--By-Rishabh/README.md

  Hardware setup

- * Refer to the [Datasheet](https://www.vlsisystemdesign.com/wp-content/uploads/2025/01/VSDSquadronFMDatasheet.pdf) for board details.
+ * Refer to the [Datasheet](https://www.vlsisystemdesign.com/wp-content/uploads/2025/01/VSDSquadronFMDatasheet.pdf) and [This](https://github.com/rishabh7823/VSDSquadron-Research--By-Rishabh/tree/main/uart_tx) for board details.
  * Ensure that you have connected the USB
  * Then make the folder named as uart_tx
  * Then put these commands